Course Outline

 • Mitigating risks of insecure or biased code in government applications

-• Best practices for enterprise and team adoption of Copilot within government organizations
+• Best practices for enterprise and team adoption of GitHub Copilot within government agencies

-• Maximizing productivity with Copilot in day-to-day government development activities
+• Maximizing productivity with Copilot in day-to-day development for government projects

-• Real-world examples of Copilot usage across languages in government projects
+• Real-world examples of Copilot usage across programming languages in government contexts

-• Lessons learned and success stories from teams using Copilot in the public sector
+• Lessons learned and success stories from teams using Copilot in government settings

 Requirements

-• Proficiency in at least one programming language (e.g., Python, JavaScript, Java, C#) is required.
+• Basic programming knowledge in at least one language (e.g., Python, JavaScript, Java, C#) for government projects.

-• Experience with an integrated development environment (IDE) or code editor, such as VS Code or JetBrains, is necessary.
+• Familiarity with using an integrated development environment (IDE) or code editor (such as VS Code or JetBrains).

-• A foundational understanding of Git and GitHub workflows is advantageous.
+• Basic understanding of Git and GitHub workflows is advantageous.

 • Developers